Yuichi-Aragi/ScriptPilot/README.md

 Since ScriptPilot is not yet in the official Obsidian community plugins list, you'll need to install it manually:

-1. Go to the [Releases page](https://github.com/YOUR_USERNAME/scriptpilot-obsidian/releases) of this repository (replace `YOUR_USERNAME` with the actual GitHub repository path).
+1. Go to the [Releases page](https://github.com/Yuichi-Aragi/ScriptPilot/releases) of this repository.
 2. Download `main.js` and `manifest.json` from the latest release.
 3. In your Obsidian vault, navigate to the `.obsidian/plugins/` directory.
 If it doesn't exist, create it.
 4. Create a new folder named `scriptpilot` inside `.obsidian/plugins/`.